-Three Months Ended Six Months Ended

-uly 1, July 2, - % uly 1, uly 2, - %

-(in millions) 2006 2005 CI nange Change 2006 2005 C hange Change

-Research and development \$ 30.5 \$ 21.4 \$ 9.1 42.5% \$ 58.0 \$ 40.9 \$ 17.1 41.8%

-Percent of revenue 24 7% 19 9% 24 4% 19 3%
+Three Mor ıths Ended Nine Months Ended Sej otember 30, October 1, % - 5 September 30, October 1, % (in millions) 2006 2005 Change Change 2006 2005 Change Change Research and development \$ 31.3 \$ 36.6 \$ (5.3) (14.6)% \$ 89.3 \$ 77.5 \$ 11.8 15.2% Percent of revenue 27.19 6 35.2% ó 25.39 6 24.59 6

-The increase in research and development expense for the recent three and six month periods was principally due to: (1) increases of \$4.3 million and \$8.0 million, respectively, due to stock compensation expense resulting from our adoption of SFAS 123R in the first quarter of fiscal 2006 and the issuance of restricted stock awards; and (2) increases of \$2.5 million and \$4.6 million, respectively for other personnel-related expenses.
-The increase for the recent six month period also includes decreases of \$1.1 million for a foreign research grant credit.
-Some of our more significant development projects in the mobile-handset product area included the AeroFONE single-chip phone and the Aero IIe single-chip EDGE transceiver.
-Significant development projects in the broad-based mixed-signal product area included families of oscillators (XOs) and voltage-controlled oscillators (VCXOs), the fax ISOmodem embedded modem, the SiRX satellite receivers, a family of digital isolator products and the Power over Ethernet controller.
-All of these development projects have been completed.
-Additionally, many of these new products are being sampled by certain of our customers and are in the design-in phase.
-We don't expect the products derived from these projects to begin to contribute to revenues in a meaningful way before late fiscal 2006.
+The decrease in research and development expense for the recent three month period was principally due to a \$13.7 million charge for acquired research and development costs related to the acquisition of Silicon MAGIKE in the three months ended October 1, 2005.
+This decrease was offset by increases of: (1) \$4.4 million for stock compensation expense resulting from our adoption of SFAS 123R and the issuance of restricted stock awards; (2) \$2.4 million for other personnel-related expenses; and (3) \$0.8 million for equipment depreciation.
+The increase for the recent nine month period was principally due to increases of: (1) \$12.4 million for stock compensation expense; (2) \$7.0 million for other personnel-related expenses; and (3) \$3.2 million for equipment depreciation, offset by the \$13.7 million acquired research and development charge in fiscal 2005.
+Significant recent development projects include the Aero IIed single-chip EDGE transceiver with a digital interface, a family of highly integrated FM transmitters, a family of digital isolator products and the Power over Ethernet controller.
+We don't expect the products derived from these projects to begin to contribute to revenues in a meaningful way before fiscal 2007.
 We expect that research and development expense will increase in absolute dollars in future periods as we continue to increase our staffing and associated costs to pursue additional new product development opportunities, and may fluctuate as a percentage of revenues due to changes in sales and the timing of certain expensive items related to new product development initiatives, such as engineering mask and wafer costs.

-Selling, General and Administrative

-Three Months Ended Six Months Ended

-J uly 1, J uly 2, % J July 1, J uly 2, %

-(in millions) 2006 2005 Ch ange Change 2006 2005 C hange Change

-Selling, general and administrative \$ 26.2 \$ 19.3 \$ 6.9 35.6% \$ 50.9 \$ 36.2 \$ 14.7 40.6%

-Percent of revenue 21.2% 18.1% 21.4%) 17.1%
+$Selling, \ General\ and\ Administrative$

+Three Months Ended Nine Months Ended Septemb October 1, % Sep otember 30, October 1, % (in millions) 200 6 2005 Change Change 2006 2005 Change Change Selling, general and administrative \$ 27.3 \$ 17.5 \$ 9.8 56.2% \$ 78.2 \$ 53.7 \$ 24.5 45.7% Percent of revenue 23.6% 6 16.89 6 22.1% ó 17.0% ó

-The increase in the dollar amount of selling, general and administrative expense for the recent three and six month periods was principally attributable to: (1) increases of \$2.9 million and \$8.1 million, respectively, due to stock compensation expense resulting from our adoption of SFAS 123R and the issuance of restricted stock awards; and (2) increases of \$2.1 million and \$3.9 million, respectively, for other personnel-related expenses.
-The increase for the recent six month period was also due to an increase of approximately \$1.1 million for higher legal fees related to litigation.
+The increase in selling, general and administrative expense for the recent three and nine month periods was principally due to increases of: (1) \$3.7 million and \$11.7 million, respectively, for stock compensation expense; (2) \$2.5 million and \$6.5 million, respectively, for other personnel-related expenses; and (3) a \$3.0 million charge related to relocating our corporate headquarters.
+The increase for the recent nine month period was also due to approximately \$1.0 million of higher legal fees related to litigation.
 We expect that selling, general and administrative expense will increase in absolute dollars in future periods as we continue to expand our sales channels, marketing applications efforts and administrative infrastructure.
 In addition, we expect selling, general and administrative expense to fluctuate as a percentage of revenues because of (1) potential variability in our future revenues; (2) increased support costs related to new product introduction; and (3) fluctuating legal costs related to litigation and intellectual property matters.